ConnorFriday-code/Pharos-Computers/README.md

 <h4>Footer</h4>

--Bold and minimal design, doesn't draw attention away from content yet cleary blocks out where it ends
+-Bold and minimal design doesn't draw attention away from content yet clearly blocks out where it ends

--Facebook logo is the largest and clearest part of the footer in case anyone does look into the footer for links to social media
+-The Facebook logo is the largest and clearest part of the footer in case anyone does look into the footer for links to social media

 -Backup links to all pages if the nav bar stops working for whatever reason